Seth is a freelance writer with eight years of experience writing about marketing.

 There are typically 5 different departments directly involved with the product during creation and launch: Development, Engineering, Production, Marketing, and Distribution.

 If a company opts to use a traditional approach, all of these departments work as separate entities.
-For example, development will draw up a product and then pass it along to engineering to create it.
-Engineering will then pass it along to production mass produce it.
+For example, the development will draw up a product and then pass it along to engineering to create it.
+Engineering will then pass it along to production and mass-produce it.
 They will afterwards pass it to marketing, who will eventually move the product to distribution for a product launch.

 If a firm opts to utilize an integrated marketing approach, all of the departments work together as a single unit.
 Engineering will not begin a product without ensuring that production has the capabilities to produce it.
-Development will check with marketing to ensure the product is in line with the company image and approach.
+The development will check with marketing to ensure the product is in line with the company's image and approach.
 Basically, every department will at some point integrate their work with all other departments in the process.

 Clearly, integrated marketing is the better approach.
 While it may take longer to launch a product, the likelihood of success is greater.
 The traditional approach leaves much room for interdepartmental conflicting interests and is therefore regarded as an outdated approach in marketing.
 It all too often ignores the consumer's needs.
 The integrated marketing approach helps a business work collectively as one unit.

 Perceived Value and Satisfaction